 The coming weeks will present us with new opportunities to bring the hope and compassion of Christ to our neighbors.
 Here are some ways you can help!

 Our ministries are able to support our church and community through your tithes and offerings.
 While it may be tempting to hold tight during times of uncertainty, we ask that you remain faithful in giving.
 If you give in-person, you can mail a check (18000 Stuebner Airline Road, Attn: Accounting Dept, Spring, Texas 77379-5410) or begin giving online—it's safe and simple.
 Your generosity allows us to continue serving others.
 Thank you!

 We are learning that serving and loving your neighbor during a pandemic often looks like staying inside and helping everyone by not spreading the virus.

 Our FoodShare Sunday ministry is continuing during this time.
 Your grocery donations are distributed to our local food pantry partners.
-On the first Sunday of every month from 2-5pm, you can come drop off donations of non-perishable food items at our campus.
+On Sunday, July 12 from 2-5pm, you can come drop off donations of non-perishable food items at our campus.
 Click here for a suggested grocery list.